Bristol-Myers to buy Celgene for $74 billion in largest biopharma deal

 Celgene shareholders will also receive a so-called CVR payment, or contingent value right, of $9 if three treatments in development achieve timely approvals.
 Those are the high-profile multiple sclerosis drug ozanimod, lymphoma treatment liso-cel by Dec.
 31, 2020 and a CAR-T therapy for multiple myeloma known as bb2121 from a partnership with bluebird bio

 "What’s important to us is the sustainability of Celgene’s leadership position in hematology through their pipeline" even after Revlimid loses patent protection, Bristol-Myers Chief Executive Giovanni Caforio said in an interview.
-His company`s strength has primarily been in solid tumour cancers.
+His company`s strength has primarily been in solid tumor cancers.

 The New York-based drugmaker said it expects six product launches over the next two years - five coming from Celgene`s pipeline.
 It also highlighted promising early clinical assets it would gain with the New Jersey-based biotech.

 Celgene brings experience with potentially revolutionary CAR-T therapies from its $9 billion purchase of Juno Therapeutics and the bluebird collaboration.
-The therapy takes immune cells from a patient, engineers them to better recognise and attack cancer and returns them to the patient.
+The therapy takes immune cells from a patient, engineers them to better recognize and attack cancer and returns them to the patient.

 The deal could also provide a graceful exit for Celgene CEO Mark Alles, who has only committed to staying through the transition.
 His rocky tenure included management shakeups and the loss of more than half its market value since October 2017 as an expensive experimental Crohn’s disease drug touted as a future multibillion-dollar product failed and the expected approval of ozanimod was delayed.